mjcb-public/mjcb.ca/README.md

 This is the Git repository for the **mjcb.ca** website, which is currently using the Hugo CMS platform and is deployed using the Netlify platform.

+This website was migrated from the **mjcb.io** domain in early 2025.

 ## Theme ##

 This website uses the [Hugo Clarity](https://github.com/chipzoller/hugo-clarity) theme.